wyzwanie/invidious-party/README.md

 The WeThePeople License (WTP)
 Pasteleft WeThePeople 2021

-As long as you are a human (for sure not a corporation) you can do what the heck you want with it, unless its made for profit and/or incorporated in any way shape or form, then you are not allowed to benefit and/or profit from this software in any way shape or form.
+As long as you are a human (for sure not a corporation) you can do what the heck you want with it, unless its made for profit and/or incorporated in any way shape or form, then you are not allowed to intercact, use, benefit, and/or profit from this software in any way shape or form.

 The above pasteleft notice and this permission notice shall be included in all copies or substantial portions of the Software.